barkerbg001/Quirk-Counter/README.md

 ## 📖 Usage

 ### Adding Events
-1. Click the **"+ Add"** button on any category card
+1. Click the **"+"** button on any category card
 2. Watch the counter increment with a pulse animation
 3. Receive a random contextual phrase in a toast notification
 4. View the event appear in the analytics dashboard

-### Undoing Events
+### Removing Events
-- Click the **undo button** (↶) in the header to remove the last entry
+- Click the **"−"** button on any category card to decrement the count
+- The most recent event for that category will be removed
-- The button is disabled when there are no events to undo
+- The button is disabled when the count is 0

+### Navigation
+- Use the navigation buttons in the header to switch between pages:
+  - **Home**: View and interact with counter cards
+  - **Dashboard**: View analytics and visualizations
+  - **Event Log**: Browse all events in a sortable table
+  - **Settings**: Change theme and manage categories

 ### Switching Themes
-- Click the **theme toggle buttons** in the header:
+- Navigate to the **Settings** page
+- Click on any theme option:
-  - 🐉 for Dragon Dynasty theme
+  - 🐉 **Dragon Dynasty**: Chinese restaurant theme
-  - ⚡ for Neon Nexus theme
+  - ⚡ **Neon Nexus**: Cyberpunk theme
+  - 🌲 **Forest Grove**: Nature theme
 - Watch the entire interface smoothly transition to the new theme

 ### Viewing Analytics
-- Scroll down to the **Analytics Dashboard** section
+- Navigate to the **Dashboard** page
-- Explore various visualizations and metrics
+- Explore various visualizations and metrics:
+  - KPI cards with real-time statistics
+  - Daily summary with manager's notes
+  - Category breakdown with percentages
+  - Bar and line charts
 - Sort the event table by clicking column headers (Timestamp or Category)
 - View real-time updates as you add new events

+### Exporting Data
+- Navigate to the **Event Log** page
+- Click the **Export** button to download your events
+- Choose between JSON or CSV format (both are downloaded)
+- Files are automatically timestamped

 ## 🏗️ Project Structure